jrit/web-resource-inliner/README.md

 #### `strict`, Boolean, default `false`
 When strict is `true`, a missing resource will cause the inliner to halt and return an error in the callback.
 The default behavior is to log a warning to the console and continue inlining with the available resources, which is more similar to how a web page behaves.

+#### `requestTransform`, Function, default `undefined`
+Allows to adjust issued requests.
+E.g., add authentication tokens to requested URLs.
+The function is called with the request options object as its parameter.
+It can modify this object or return a new one.
+See [the list of available options](https://www.npmjs.com/package/request#request-options-callback).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Run tests with `npm test`.